 Marketing is what you do to promote your brand.
-Once all the marketing is done, your restaurant, and your brand, are still standing.
+Once marketing is put in place, your restaurant, and your brand, are still standing no matter what.

-Your restaurant branding molds the loyal customer while your marketing is what you do to find and motivate the customer.
+Your restaurant branding molds the loyal customer – while your marketing is what you do to find and motivate more customers.

 The Parts of Branding

 When it comes to your restaurant branding, let’s reiterate that your brand is much more than your logo.
 Your brand is the entire experience a customer has with your restaurant.

 The pieces that support your branding include the following:

 - Staff uniforms

 - The music you play in your restaurant